Venice should be on anyone’s bucket list. But what should be on your Venice bucket list?

 For this reason, it’s recommended to visit it when the high tide is not expected – ideally from spring to early autumn.

 The bookshop is located in the Castello neighbourhood and more precisely in Calle Longa Santa Maria Formosa.
 It’s not far from some of the top attractions in Venice such as St. Mark’s Square and the Rialto Bridge.
-For this reason, you should definitely stop by when you’ll be around these areas.
+For this reason, you should definitely stop by when you’re around these areas.

 Inside the bookshop, you can find both new and second-hand books, stationery items, large prints, and souvenirs.